Southwestern offers students a comprehensive academic support program at every stage of a student's law school career.

 Southwestern offers as part of its first-year curriculum a 1-credit course called Academic Skills Lab.
 These Labs are tied to Criminal Law for all day sections and to Torts for the evening section.
 The primary goal of the Labs are to help students adopt learning strategies and study habits in their first year of law school that will lead to academic success, both in law school and on the bar examination.
 These skills include:

-- The ability to synthesize, process and organize large volumes of information (note-taking, regular review of their materials, outlining, flow-charting); and
+- The ability to synthesize, process and organize large volumes of information (note-taking, regular review of their materials, outlining, flow-charting)

 Programs for Continuing Students

 For more information on any of these topics, contact the Academic Success and Bar-Related Programs Office.
-Current students can also find additional details and resources on MySouthwestern (log-in required).
+Current students can also find additional details and resources on the MySWLAW portal (log-in required).